MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Compute/v3.0.0/New-AzureStoreAddOn.md

 This topic describes the cmdlet in the 0.8.10 version of the Microsoft Azure PowerShell module.
 To get the version of the module you're using, in the Azure PowerShell console, type `(Get-Module -Name Azure).Version`.

-Buys a new add-on instance from the Azure Store.
+The **New-AzureStoreAddOn** cmdlet buys a new add-on instance from the Azure Store.

 ## EXAMPLES